Dan0xE/bincode-fork/README.md

 Due to a doxxing incident, the bincode development has officially ceased.

-This fork is for my personal use and extends upon version 2.0.1.
+This fork extends upon version 2.0.1.

-# Original readme continues below

-#Bincode
+# Bincode

 <img align="right" src="./logo.svg" />